-By WM, Z. FOSTER.
+By WM.
+Z. FOSTER

-(Since this article was written the Save the Union Committee has called, subject to approval by the Pittsburgh conference, a strike for April 16 of the 100,000 unorganized miners in Fayette, Somerset, Westmoreland, Green and other western Pennsylvania counties.
-The District 12 Save the Union Committee calls Illinois miners to strike April 1.)
+(Since this article was written the Save-the-Union Committee has called, subject to approval by the April 1 Conference, a strike starting April 23 of the 100,000 unorganized miners in Fayette, Somerset, Westmoreland Green and other Western Pennsylvania counties.
+The District 12 Save-the-Union Committee calls Illinois miners to strike April 1.)

 THE coal industry, both bituminous and anthracite, finds itself in a deep-going crisis.
-The principal factors contributing to this are: over development during the war period, installation of machinery and speed-up systems, the introduction of oil. water-power and other substitutes for coal, the reduced demand for coal caused by the general industrial depression, etc. The crisis in the Amercan coal industry is part of the international crisis in the coal industry.
+The principal factors contributing to this are: over development during the war period, installation of machinery and speed-up systems, the introduction of oil, water-power and other substitutes for coal, the reduced demand for coal caused by the general industrial depression, etc. The crisis in the American coal industry is part of the international crisis in the coal industry.

 The general result of the working of these factors is a falling off of demand for and a decline in total production, also a rise in production per man.
+The principal harvest the workers reap from this situation is an unparallel-

-The principal harvest the workers reap from this situation is an unparalleled unemployment, the breaking of their union, wage cuts, etc. The slogan of the operators and the reaccionary trade union leaders is "There are 250,000 miners too many."
-The crisis in the industry reflects itself by a deep-going crisis in the union.
-Gradually the organization is being crushed.
+The principal harvest the workers reap from this situation is an unparalleled unemployment, the breaking of their union, wage cuts, etc. The slogan of the operators and the reactionary trade union leaders is "There are 250,000 miners too many."
+The crisis in the industry reflects itself by a deep-going crisis in the union Gradually the organization is being crushed.
 During the past several years it has been wiped out entirely in West Virginia, Tennessee, Maryland, and many other districts.
 It is now being attacked most desperately in the three key districts, in West Pennsylvania and Ohio.
-The crisis in the union is graphically indicated in the fact that four years ago 70 per cent of all bituminous coal dug was produced by union coal miners, but on April 1, 1927, at the beginning of the present strike, the amount of bituminous coal produced by union miners had been reduced to 30 per cent.

-The Lewis administration tries throw the responsibility for the crisis in the union upon the difficult situation in the industry as a whole.
+The crisis in the union is graphically indicated in the fact that four years ago 70% of all bituminous coal dug was produced by union coal the difficult situation in the industry as a whole.
 Naturally the conditions in the industry have contributed to make the position of the union more difficult, but with proper policies the organization could have overcome these obstacles, and not only maintained but strengthened itself.